Kronus-Lab/k0s-ansible/README.md

 $ tools/vl_create_instances_inventory.py
 ```

 This command will create VMs and generate inventory file in `tools` directory.

+## Example for Single-node cluster

+The file [inventory/sample/inventory-singlenode.yml] contains the most basic inventory file required to deploy a single-node cluster.

+Copy the file as your inventory file and edit it to your needs.
+Then run `ansible-playbook site.yml -i myinventory.yaml`

 ### How to cleanup the cluster